Comments on "Little ado about everything" by A. Lapi et al. and on cosmological back-reaction: Problems

 \subsection{The need for a stochastic description}

 Although it may seem superficially motivated, the need for a stochastic description at scales of tens of Mpc is actually poorly justified.
 On these mildly nonlinear scales, the randomness is entirely encoded in the initial conditions while the evolution remains completely deterministic and predictable.
 The dynamical timescale of structures of such scale is of the order of gigayears, meaning that the evolution can be robustly solved numerically over the entire age of the Universe, as is done, for example, in N-body simulations.
+In other words, the coarse-grained fluctuations that Lapi et al.\ want to model are not the result of a stochastic process that injects randomness over time, but rather the deterministic outcome of fluctuations that were there from the very beginning and whose properties have been well characterised.